Skip to content

 < 33%

-Cash and interest-bearing securities (including short-term investments) must be less than 33% of total assets (AAOIFI standard).
-This limits exposure to companies heavily invested in interest-bearing instruments.
+Cash and interest-bearing securities (including short-term holdings) must be less than 33% of total assets (AAOIFI standard).
+This limits exposure to companies heavily exposed to interest-bearing instruments.

 Sector Permissibility